biotope/biotope-element/docs/nesting.md

 become the slot for that component and `my-fancy-slot` can then re-use the `slot` element itself!

 ## Removing the shadow DOM
-If for some reason you do not wish to use the shadow DOM and want the component to directly output the result of the render function to the innerHTML, the you can simply override the constructor like so:
+If for some reason you don't want to use the shadow DOM and want the component to directly output the result of the `render` function to the `innerHTML`, the you can simply override the constructor like so:

 ```javascript